jmatayoshi/consolidated-transition-analysis/README.md

 # Analyzing state transitions with marginal models

 This repository contains a Python module for analyzing state transitions in sequential data.
 Additionally, code is also included for running numerical experiments investigating the validity of these procedures.
-The paper describing these procedures and experiments can be found [here](https://).

 # Requirements